coderofsalvation/xrfragment/doc/RFC.md

 1. check if param exist
 1. each key has a regex to validate its value-type (see regexes)
 1. extract the type
-1. use `|` on stringvalues, to split multiple/fallback values
+1. use `|` on stringvalues, to split multiple values
-1. for each multiple/fallback value, guess the type
+1. for each multiple value, guess the type
 1. `,` assumes 1D/2D/3D vector-values like x[,y[,z]]
 1. parseFloat(..) and parseInt(..) is applied to vector/float and int values
 1. anything else will be treated as string-value